duplocloud/docs/aws/aws-services/s3-bucket.md

 ## Creating an S3 bucket

-When creating an S3 bucket using the `duplocloud_s3_bucket` resource in Terraform, you might notice a random sequence of numbers appended to the bucket name.
-This sequence is actually the AWS account ID, which, along with a prefix that includes the tenant name (`duploservices-<tenant_name>-`), ensures the global uniqueness of the S3 bucket names across AWS.
-This naming convention allows for the creation of buckets with the same name across multiple tenants without conflict.

 1. In the DuploCloud Portal, navigate to **Cloud Services** -> **Storage**.
 2. Click the **S3** tab.
 3. Click **Add**.
 The **Create an S3** **Bucket** pane displays.
 4. In the **Name** field, enter a name for the S3 bucket.
-Consider the automatic addition of your AWS account ID and tenant name prefix to ensure uniqueness.
+Note that when using the `duplocloud_s3_bucket` resource in Terraform, a unique identifier consisting of the AWS account ID is appended to the bucket name, along with a prefix that includes the tenant name (`duploservices-<tenant_name>-`).
+This ensures global uniqueness as required by AWS.
+For more information on adding a custom prefix, see the section on [adding a custom prefix for S3 buckets](#add-a-custom-prefix-for-s3-buckets).
 5. In the **Region** list box, select the region.
 You can select **Tenant Region**, **Default Region**, or **Global Region**, and specify **Other Region** to enter a custom region you have defined.

 <figure><img src="../../.gitbook/assets/screenshot-nimbusweb.me-2024.02.19-14_38_40.png" alt=""><figcaption><p>The <strong>Create an S3 Bucket</strong> pane</p></figcaption></figure>

 6. Optionally, select **Enable Bucket Versioning** and/or **Object Lock.** Both of these settings are disabled by default, unless you Enable Bucket Versioning Tenant-wide in **Tenant** **Settings**.
 For more information about S3 bucket versioning, see the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/versioning-workflows.html).&#x20;
 7. Click **Create**.
-An S3 bucket is created with a unique name that includes your AWS account ID and tenant name prefix.
+An S3 bucket is created.

 {% hint style="info" %}
 **Enable Bucket Versioning** must be selected to use **Object Lock**.&#x20;